am-codez/Obsidian-2024/publish/CPSC 110.md

 			- Number (+ and - integers), Natural (0 and + integers) String, Image, Boolean
 			- E.g. `(@signature Image Image -> Boolean)`
 			- We template on input parameter
+			- When we take images and produce an output, they are combined into just 1 image
 		- Purpose: gives description of what the function produces in terms of what it consumes
 		- Stub: has correct function name and number of parameters, and produce dummy results of correct type
 			- Kind of arbitrary but common variables to add to stub, template, code